Jobs

 Bring Your Own Container Job Run Failure When Downloading the Image

-When attempting to create a bring your own container job run it fails with errors when downloading the image, ensure the following:
+When trying to create a bring your own container job run it fails with errors when downloading the image, ensure the following:

 Why Isn't Fast Launch an Option in the Console When Creating a Job

-The fast launch option is only available in the regions where it is supported.
+The fast launch option is only available in the regions where it's supported.
 Not all regions and realms support this feature.
-For example, it is generally not supported in Dedicated Region Cloud@Customer (DRCC) realms.
+For example, it's generally not supported in Dedicated Region Cloud@Customer (DRCC) realms.

 The same is true for the ListFastLaunchJobConfigs API endpoint.
-The API responds with the list of options for fast launch, so for regions where fast launch is not supported the response is an error or empty list.
+The API responds with the list of options for fast launch, so for regions where fast launch isn't supported the response is an error or empty list.

 There is currently no capacity for the specified shape Error